ErikBoesen/gimp-web/content/news/2018-04-26_GIMP_2.10.0_Released/index.md

 detailed list of changes please see the [NEWS](https://git.gnome.org/browse/gimp/tree/NEWS) file.

-Still to get you a quick taste of GIMP 2.10, here are some of the most notable changes:
+Still, to get you a quick taste of GIMP 2.10, here are some of the most notable changes:

 * Image processing nearly fully ported to [GEGL](https://gegl.org),